bytecode-mike/docker-b00t/README.md

 The database content is added via via [flyway](http://flywaydb.org/).
 The configuration is located in *.../resources/db/migration/V1_init.sql*.
 I chose to use flyway because for is the default data migation solution for spring boot based applications.

+##Java OPTS

+As of the most java application this docker container can be customized with the __JAVA_OPTS__ environment variable.
+All the spring boot configuration (provided with the _application.properties_) can be overridden in this way.
+By example if you wont to specify an other _URL_ for the database you need to use something like this:

+    docker run --name perk0ns \
+               -e JAVA_OPTS="-Dspring.datasource.url=jdbc:mysql://localhost:3306/perkons_db" \
+               -d \
+               -p 80:8080 \
+               localhost:5000/perk0ns:1.0

 ### Start Application